rav3ndust/fossphones-gemini/README.md

 # fossphones-gemini

-FOSSphones on the Gemini protocol.
+FOSSphones on the [Gemini](https://geminiquickst.art/) protocol.
 Because we're cool like that.

 All of the pages are officially copied over!
 FOSSphones is now available via Gemini and the standard web.
 It can be accessed over Gemini at:

 > gemini://fossphones.com

+Gemini is a small, simple protocol for serving content.
+You can use a Gemini browser like [Amfora](https://github.com/makew0rld/amfora) to explore Gemini capsules (sites hosted over Gemini).

-This repository is where I will be keeping all the .gmi files and related stuff.
+This repository is where I will be keeping all of our .gmi files and related stuff.

 ## Wanna help?